manuel-alvarez-chaves/variational_hydrology/README.md

-# Information Hydrology
+# Variational Hydrology

-A repository for the development of hydrological rainfall-runoff models using Information Theory.
+Code for the paper: *A variational approach at uncertainty estimation in rainfall-runoff modeling*.

 ## Installation
 Installation is not so easy because some dependency issues between `numpy`, `numba` and `llvmlite`.
 My suggestion is to install using [uv](https://docs.astral.sh/uv/) or carefully follow the list of requirements in the `pyproject.toml`.